shinyorg/shiny/input/docs/di.md

-Title: Modules, Startable Tasks, &amp; State Restored Services
+Title: Modules, Startable Tasks, and State Restored Services
+Order: 2
 ---

+There are lots of little tidbits that help your Shiny applications really shine.
+Below are some great additions to the underlying dependency injection engine that help decouple your applications even further.

 ## Modules